 Kittens begin to groom themselves as youngsters.
-Much of grooming behavior is instinctive but it's also influenced by environment.
+Much of the grooming behavior is instinctive, but it's also influenced by the environment.
 If Mom is a neatnik, then chances are the babies will also grow up with clean "cattitudes."
 But slovenly Mom-cats may pass on their grooming indifference to offspring.
 Mom-cats also groom their babies to keep them clean, and social cats groom each other and share communal scent.

 Cats also use grooming to relieve stress.
 You could compare self-grooming for stress relief to a human getting a relaxing massage.
 Other times, cats can use "power grooming" as a way to intimidate other felines and chase them away from a favorite territory.

 If your cat is grooming your hair, it is likely to be using grooming as social behavior.
 Cats groom other cats in their family group when they like each other and have friendly relationships.
 The licking also spreads scent, so the cats that sleep together and groom each other smell alike.
 This creates a sort of "family perfume" that identifies each other as safe and friendly.
 If the cat suddenly starts out of the blue, maybe she likes the smell of your new shampoo.